dannsam/xenko-docs/manual/graphics/graphics-compositor/render-to-a-texture.md

 ## 1. Create a camera slot

 Camera slots link the graphics compositor to the cameras in your scene.
+You need to add a camera slot for your new camera to use.

 For more information, see [Camera slots](camera-slots.md).

 1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor** asset.